int128/actions-tanpopo/tasks/kubebuilder-update/README.md

 Resolve the conflicts as follows:

+- If you find an example symbol such as `Guestbook` in the patch, keep the original lines.
-- go.mod
+- `go.mod`
-  - Use the original version.
+  - Use the original file.
-- go.sum
+- `go.sum`
   - After resolving the conflicts, run `go mod tidy` to update the file.
+- `Dockerfile`
+  - If you encounter a conflict of the build platform such as `--platform=$BUILDPLATFORM`, keep the original lines.
-- Others
+- `Makefile`
-  - Apply the merged changes.

-Do not run `git cherry-pick --continue`.
+  - If you encounter a conflict of a dependency version, choose the newer one.

 Finally, run the following commands to update the project: